 Article Translations: (Spanish)

-Seeing coverage of upsetting events like terrorist attacks, mass shootings, and natural disasters might cause kids to worry that something similar could happen to them or their loved ones.
-It also can make them fear some aspect of daily life — like thunderstorms — that they never worried about before.
+Seeing news about upsetting events — like terrorist attacks, mass shootings, and natural disasters — can make kids worry that something similar could happen to them or their loved ones.
+It also can make them fear some part of daily life (like thunderstorms) that they never worried about before.

-How can you deal with these disturbing stories and images?
-Talking to your kids about what they watch or hear will help them put frightening information into a reasonable context.
+Parents can help kids deal with these disturbing stories and images.
+Talk together about what they watch or hear and put frightening information into a reasonable context.

-Unlike movies or entertainment programs, news is real.
-But depending on their age or maturity level, kids might not yet understand the distinctions between fact and fantasy.
+Depending on their age or maturity level, kids might not yet understand the differences between fact and fantasy.

-By the time kids reach 7 or 8, however, what they see on TV can seem all too real.
-For some youngsters, the vividness of a sensational news story can be internalized and transformed into something that might happen to them.
-A child watching a news story about a bombing on a bus or a subway might worry, "Could I be next?
+But by the time they're 7 or 8, what kids see on TV can seem all too real.
+For some, coverage of a sensational news story is internalized and becomes something that might happen to them.
+A child watching a news story about a bus bombing or a shooting in a crowded public place might worry, "Could I be next?
 Could that happen to me?"

-Natural disasters or stories of other types of devastation can be personalized in the same manner.
-A child in New Mexico who sees a house being swallowed by floods from a hurricane in Louisiana may spend a sleepless night worrying about whether his home will be OK in a rainstorm.
-A child in Chicago, seeing news about an attack on subways in London, might get scared about using public transportation around town.
+Natural disasters can be personalized in the same way.
+Kids who see footage of floods from a hurricane far away may spend a sleepless night worrying about whether their home will be OK in a rainstorm.

 To calm children's fears about the news, parents should be prepared to deliver the truth, but only as much truth as a child needs to know.
 The key is to be honest and help kids feel safe.
 There's no need to go into more details than your child is interested in.